Halfway Houses in Saint Helens, OR

 Services provided:

-• Residential treatment, outpatient services and regular outpatient treatment
+• Residential addiction treatment, residential treatment and regular outpatient treatment

-• HIV and AIDS education, counseling and support, health education services and hepatitis education, counseling and support
+• Employment counseling and training, HIV/AIDS counseling and hepatitis education, counseling and support

 Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient - 32.3 miles from Saint Helens, OR

-Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a halfway house in Portland, Oregon, 97266 zip code.
+Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a sober living house in Portland, OR, 97266 zip code.

 Address: 5040 SE 82nd Avenue, Portland, OR 97266 in Multnomah County